Nuclear Waste-infused Fish

 Ironically, nuclear wastewater might actually prove advantageous for the lifespans of whales.

-That said, whale cancer is probably also not so common because they don't eat quite so much junk food as we do.
+That said, whale cancer is probably also not so common because they don't eat quite as much junk food as we do.
 This is likely to change now that their Pacific plankton comes infused with radioactive isotopes.
 Eating thousands of nuclear dinners may, unfortunately, result in the lifespans of many large marine mammals now aligning more closely with the lifespans of the many large terrestrial mammals who've eaten thousands of microwave dinners.

 A lower life expectancy for our marine cousins would be a shame, of course, but I think if we were to discuss this with the whales, sharks, dolphins and other creatures at the top of the oceanic food chain, they would all agree that an increased risk of cancer in later life is well worth it if their radioactive bodies result in a few less interactions with humans.